 I see you trying to rebuild your life after placement.
 Going to school, working, and chasing your dreams.
 We want to make our birth children proud of us.

 I see you waiting by the mailbox or computer for an update that is long overdue.
 I have never been in your shoes but I hope and pray with you that it will come.
 That your child’s adoptive family sees the importance of keeping promises and keeping the line of communication open is so vital.
 I know you just want to know how they are doing and share in the big and small moments of their lives.
 Not to overstep your boundaries but to just have joy in reaffirming your decision to place.

-You birth mothers are my heroes.
-In the midsts of trials, family conflict, depression, guilt and heartache you rise.
+You, birth mothers, are my heroes.
+In the midst of trials, family conflict, depression, guilt, and heartache, you rise.
 You are strong.
 I honor you.
 I love you.

 Let us continue to be mindful of our choice.
 The road after placement can be long and hard.
 Try to remember why you placed.
 Continue moving forward.
 Continue to try to be better than you were yesterday.
 Own your story.
 Share it.
 You never know who you might inspire and encourage.

 I am one of you.
 My story might look different but then again, no one story is the same.
 The world needs your voice.
 Being adopted can be hard for so many reasons.
 It can be tragic for some - yet it can also be beautiful and healing.
 Yes, adoption is born through heartbreak but it can become something so much more.
 You are wanted.
 You are loved.
 You matter.

 I encourage you to share your story.
 The challenges you have faced.
 Your accomplishments.
 It will inspire and encourage others to speak up.

 We all have different experiences with adoption.
 I know that it isn’t all sunshine and rainbows but I also know that we are who we choose to become.
 I say no matter our birth, childhood or circumstances let’s overcome them - chase our dreams and reach our full potential.
 Let’s be the positive change we want to see in adoption and in the world.
 Why not you.